Copywriting is the most important entrepreneurial skill you could learn.

 Applying This Principle in Real Life

-One of the worst commonly given advice is “do what you love.”
+One of the worst commonly given pieces of advice is “do what you love.”

 The problem is that as well-intentioned as it is, doing what you love will lead you nowhere.
 In a capitalist society, it’s not you that decides whether you will be successful.
 It’s other people.